feilke/frapmm/README.md

 # frapmm
-Nonlinear mixed model for a series of FRAP images.
+Bayesian nonlinear mixed-effects model for a series of FRAP images.
 With frapmm, a Bayesian nonlinear mixed-effects model can be fitted to data from a series of FRAP images, i.e., FRAP images of various similar nuclei.

 - Run this in R to install the current GitHub version: